-Lore Segal was speaking with Elinor Evans.
-Her novel Other People’s Houseshas been reissued for the 80th anniversary of the Kindertransport, with a new preface.
-She has been nominated for the Pulitzer Prize and is a contributor to the New Yorker, the New York Times Book Review and the New Republic.
+Lore Segal was speaking to Elinor Evans.
+Her novel Other People’s Houseshas been reissued for the 80thanniversary of the Kindertransport, with a new preface.
+She is a contributor to the New Yorker, the New York Times Book Review and the New Republic.

 This article was first published on History Extra in July 2018